History of John Stockton in Timeline

 John Stockton

-John Stockton is a retired American professional basketball player, widely considered one of the best point guards ever.
-He played his entire 19-season NBA career (1984-2003) with the Utah Jazz, reaching the playoffs every year.
-Alongside Karl Malone, he led the Jazz to the NBA Finals in 1997 and 1998, though they lost both times to the Chicago Bulls.
+John Stockton is a retired American professional basketball player widely considered one of the best point guards ever.
+He played his entire 19-season NBA career (1984-2003) with the Utah Jazz, making the playoffs every year.
+Alongside Karl Malone, Stockton led the Jazz to the NBA Finals in 1997 and 1998, where they were defeated by the Chicago Bulls both times in six games.
+Stockton holds the NBA record for most career assists and steals, solidifying his legacy as a dominant and enduring player.

 In 1926, John Stockton's grandfather, Hust Stockton, was a member of the Frankford Yellow Jackets' NFL Championship team.